 (b) Decisions on voting matters may only be made by a simple majority of votes at a quorate General Meeting.

-(c) All voting shall be by a blind show of hands or my any other anonymous method e.g. anonymous slips of paper in accordance with SUSU. (formerly just blind show of hands)
+(c) All voting shall be by a blind show of hands or by any other anonymous method e.g. anonymous slips of paper in accordance with SUSU. (formerly just blind show of hands)

-(d) Absentees may not (formerly allowed to do so) vote by proxy at the discretion of the Chair.
+(d) Absentees may not vote by proxy at the discretion of the Chair.
 Attendance is now mandatory

 (5) Minutes: